pingcap/docs-cn/tidb-configuration-file.md

     - `mysql.stats_histograms`/`mysql.stats_buckets` and `mysql.stats_top_n`: TiDB no longer automatically analyzes and proactively updates statistics.
     - `mysql.stats_feedback`: TiDB no longer updates the statistics of the tables and indexes according to a part of statistics returned by the queried data.

-### `feedback-probability`

-- The probability that TiDB collects the feedback statistics of each query.
-- Default value: `0`
-- This feature is disabled by default, and it is not recommended to enable this feature.
-If it is enabled, TiDB collects the feedback of each query at the probability of `feedback-probability`, to update statistics.

-### `query-feedback-limit`

-- The maximum pieces of query feedback that can be cached in memory.
-Extra pieces of feedback that exceed this limit are discarded.
-- Default value: `1024`

 ### `pseudo-estimate-ratio`

 - The ratio of (number of modified rows)/(total number of rows) in a table.
 If the value is exceeded, the system assumes that the statistics have expired and the pseudo statistics will be used.